 Begin planning early to understand just what Disney World really is

-Planning way ahead of time will give you an opportunity to research what Disney World has to offer – and what appeals most to you and your family.
+Planning ahead will give you an opportunity to research what Disney World has to offer – and what appeals most to you and your family.

 And that may take more work than you realize.
 Disney World, better understood as Walt Disney World Resort, is a massive vacation area comprising thousands of acres of land and a multitude of visitor options to choose from like these: